MrBeastGamerZz/Deloitte---Data-Analytics-Job-Simulation/README.md

 ## 📌 Overview

-This repository contains my work from the "Deloitte Australia Data Analytics Job Simulation" hosted on Forage.
+This repository contains my work from the **Deloitte Australia Data Analytics Job Simulation** hosted on Forage.
 The simulation replicates real tasks performed by analysts at Deloitte's Forensic Technology team — involving data classification, business intelligence dashboarding, and drawing actionable conclusions from operational data.